-Amicus Judicial Watch's brief focuses on the first Gingles precondition, which requires plaintiffs to show "that the minority group 'is sufficiently large and geographically compact to constitute a majority in a single-member district[.]"
-Bartlett, 556 U.S. at 9 (quoting under Gingles, 478 U.S. at 50-51).
+The first Gingles precondition requires plaintiffs to show "that the minority group 'is sufficiently large and geographically compact to constitute a majority in a single-member district[.]"
+Bartlett, 556 U.S. at 9 (quoting Gingles, 478 U.S. at 50-51).
 A majority-minority district is one "in which a majority of the population is a member of a specific minority group."
 Voinovich, 507 U.S. at 149 (emphasis added).
 In Bartlett, the Supreme Court explained that plaintiffs must show the relevant minority group is "a numerical, working majority of the voting-age population" to satisfy the first precondition for creating a majority-minority district.
 Id. at 13.